naiyerasif/site/content/profiles/naiyer.md

 This site started out as a pet project for me while learning [Vue.js](https://vuejs.org/) and [GraphQL](https://graphql.org/).
 It helped me to get my bearing around Vue.js community, accessible color systems, content preloading, optimization of vector illustrations, [unifiedjs](https://unifiedjs.com/) ecosystem, and more.

-Currently, I'm posting my notes and opinions on the development and design collected over the years, mostly to serve as a way to share what I learn and receive ~~criticism and scorn~~ constructive feedback.
+Currently, I'm posting my notes and opinions on the development and design collected over the years, mostly to share what I learn and receive ~~criticism and scorn~~ constructive feedback.
 The code described in the examples is meant for the demonstration of the topic under discussion; it is not meant to be copy-pasted as-is in production.

 ### Acknowledgements